atelierbram/Base2Tone/README.md

 > It <strong>tones down</strong> less important parts (like punctuation and brackets) and highlights only the <strong>important</strong> ones.
 This leads to a more calm color scheme, but still lets you find the stuff you’re looking for.

 ## Applications
-Dedicated repositories for generating syntax-highlighting themes:
+This repository is like an umbrella over these dedicated repositories for generating syntax-highlighting themes:

 - [Prism](https://github.com/atelierbram/Base2Tone-prism)
 - [Vim](https://github.com/atelierbram/Base2Tone-vim)